 Our spring semester is planned with the health and safety of our community as the priorities during the COVID-19 pandemic.
-The spring semester will be similar to the fall semester, with a continued commitment to following protocols on campus, remote and in-person learning, in-person and virtual student events, and weekly COVID-19 testing.
+The spring semester will be similar to the fall semester, with a continued commitment to following protocols on campus, remote and in-person learning, in-person and virtual student events, twice-weekly COVID-19 testing for students, and weekly COVID-19 testing for employees.
 We will continue to follow the requirements in the Community Commitment Acknowledgement.

-Even as a vaccine is being administered among certain populations, we will continue to be #OwlsUnited by wearing masks at all times except when seated and eating, or alone in an office or at home.
+Even as a vaccine is being administered among certain populations, we will continue to be #OwlsUnited by wearing a required surgical mask - or better - in classrooms, wearing masks at all times except when seated and eating, or alone in a closed office or at home.
 We will continue to physically distance at 6 feet or more, and keep private social gatherings to 10 people or less.
 Remember taking these steps and staying home when you’re not feeling well is good for you, and it keeps your friends, professors, students, and many other people around you safe.

 As much as we understand that large gatherings and attending parties is something students want to do in college, in this environment it is seriously irresponsible, and will only put your friends, yourself and your neighbors at risk.
 Remember that you can speak up if you see someone who is not being careful – each choice we make can either keep each other safe, or can put each other at risk.
 We are #OwlsUnited, and in this together.